melosso/portway/Documentation/docs/guide/getting-started.md

 ---

 ### Alternative: Docker Compose (Recommended for Home Lab Users)

 You can quickly deploy Portway using Docker Compose.
-For a complete setup guide with detailed configuration options, see our [Docker Compose Installation Guide](docker-compose.md).
+For a complete setup guide with detailed configuration options, see our [Docker Installation Guide](docker-compose.md).

 Quick start: